fommil/fpmortals/manuscript/complete.md

 A> In Scalaz 7.3, `Applicative` and `Divisible` will inherit from `InvariantApplicative`

+A recorded presentation of this chapter is available at <https://www.youtube.com/watch?v=JmOFKdpuF9g>

 Before we proceed, here is a quick recap of the core Scalaz typeclasses:

 {lang="text"}